-Sean Spicer Says He Regrets Inauguration Crowd Size Fights
+Sean Spicer Admits He Regrets Lying About Inauguration Crowd Size

 President Donald Trump's former press secretary's reemergence into the national spotlight now features another staple: an admission.
 That admission came in an interview with the New York Times, during which Sean Spicer says he regrets inauguration crowd size fights with media members.
 Referencing his regret, Spicer told the newspaper bluntly,

 The period for which Spicer now expresses regret stems from his very first appearance at the press secretary's podium at the White House.
 During that appearance, Spicer told a crowd of reporters that witnessed President Trump's inauguration last January,

 This was the largest audience to ever witness an inauguration — period — both in person and around the globe.